Sean-Bradley/new-cra/README.md

 ## Updating `new-cra`

-`new-cra` is occasionally updated, to ensure you have the latest version of `new-cra` run,
+`new-cra` is occasionally updated, to ensure you are using the latest version of `new-cra`, then run,

 ```bash
 npx new-cra@latest my-app